 ROC Central News Agency

-'Our long-range early warning radar system detected the North Korean rocket flying over waters some 200 kilometers east of Taiwan and that the first and second stages of the rocket crashed into waters off South Korea and the Philippines, respectively,' the MND said in a statement.
+He made the remarks in the wake of a North Korean long-range rocket launch earlier in the day.
+The Ministry of National Defense later confirmed that the first and second stages of the rocket crashed into waters off South Korea and the Philippines, respectively.

 |Join the GlobalSecurity.org mailing list|